-- The company has no existing assets and liabilities as at the date of application and no contingent asset and liabilities that may arise in the future.
+- The company has no existing assets and liabilities as at the date of application and no contingent assets and liabilities that may arise in the future.

 - All/majority of the director(s) authorize the applicant, to submit the online application for striking off on behalf of the company.

 - Waiver of Income Tax Returns ( Form C-S/c), if any